siddhi-io/PySiddhi/README.md

 1. Install pre-requisites mentioned in `Installing the Library from Source` section.
 2. Compile Java Libraries.
     - Navigate to `PySiddhi/PySiddhi4Proxy` and run `mvn clean install`
-3. For running tests on WSO2 DAS 4.0 Client, it is required to have WSO2 DAS 4.0 installed and running.
+3. For running tests on WSO2 SP 4.0 Client, it is required to have WSO2 SP 4.0 installed and running.
-    - Obtain WSO2 DAS 4.0-M6 binary distribution from https://github.com/wso2/product-das/releases/tag/v4.0.0-M6.
+    - Obtain WSO2 SP 4.0-M6 binary distribution from https://github.com/wso2/product-sp/releases/tag/v4.0.0-M6.
-    - Extract `wso2das-4.0.0-SNAPSHOT.zip` to a suitable location (say `DAS_HOME`).
+    - Extract `wso2sp-4.0.0-SNAPSHOT.zip` to a suitable location (say `SP_HOME`).
-    - Navigate to `DAS_Home/bin/` and run `sh worker.sh`.
+    - Navigate to `SP_Home/bin/` and run `sh worker.sh`.
 4. Run the tests cases in `PySiddhi/Tests` directory

 *If mvn clean install throws errors, check the paths provided for imports of Python3 Developer Headers